Pavelezl/Object-Oriented-Programming-CodingExercises/README.md

 - Relationships Among Classes and Inheritance
   - [Classwork 10](https://github.com/Pavelezl/Object-Oriented-Programming-CodingExercises/files/9879927/Ejercicio.Mesas.Clase.10.pdf): Exercise to practice inheritance in a practical case of a small video game
   - [Classwork 12](https://github.com/Pavelezl/Object-Oriented-Programming-CodingExercises/files/9881340/Ejercicio.para.Alumnos.docx.pdf): We add to the exercise of class 12 another type of bank account

+- Interfaces
+  - [Classwork 13](https://github.com/Pavelezl/Object-Oriented-Programming-CodingExercises/files/9882600/Ejercicio.Batalla.del.Futuro.docx.pdf): Identify and model the classes and interfaces involved in the statement specifying their attributes, responsibilities and relationships between them.